 How soon after exposure do symptoms appear?

-Symptoms may appear anywhere from two to ten days after exposure, but usually appear around three to four days after exposure.
+Symptoms can appear anywhere from one to ten days after exposure, but usually appear around three to four days after exposure.

 How is STEC diagnosed?

 Special laboratory testing of a stool sample is needed to confirm that a person has been infected with STEC.